 During project implementation, compliance with existing and relevant guidelines and standards will be ensured through the full engagement of national partner agencies.
 To ensure there will be no conflicts of interest, a verification and review of the compliance assessment will be conducted by the technical implementing partners (IWMI and IGRAC, as well as key international agencies such as MRC).
 The project will in this way ensure that national partner agency compliance is verified, reviewed and assured through the expertise contributed by the partnering technical institutions.
 Furthermore, where clear local/national regulations and standards are missing, the project will support their introduction and application.
+It must be stressed however, that the application of the label "technical standards" for many of the existing regulations and guidelines is not entirely accurate.
+Technical guidelines exist in all four participating countries, but these are fairly general in nature, often not quantitatively defined, and their implementation in some cases is weak or non-existent.
 The project will make a targeted contribution towards addressing this gap.